The world's GREATEST desserts – how many British favourites made the list?

 Halil ibrahim mescioglu/Shutterstock

-This wonderfully wobbly French dessert begins with a dark caramel being poured into a mould before a vanilla custard is added.
-This is then cooked in a bain-marie until a gelatinous, creamy dessert is formed.
-It's still found on restaurant menus in France, and in other countries – though it's arguably most popular in Central and South America, known as flan de leche and with dozens of regional variations.
+This wonderfully wobbly French dessert begins with a dark caramel being poured into a mould.
+A vanilla custard is then added, and the dish is cooked in a bain-marie until gelatinous and creamy.
+It's found on restaurant menus in France and in other countries, though it's arguably most popular in Central and South America.
+Here, it's known as flan de leche, and it comes in dozens of regional variations.

 <p>Brent Hofacker/Shutterstock</p>